Brian Blandford

 Brian Blandford didn’t begin his career in talent acquisition — and that distinction has shaped how he approaches the work ever since.

-The first half of his career was spent firmly on the business side, holding roles across marketing operations, product management, and sales operations, largely within the healthcare industry.
+The first half of his career was spent firmly on the business side, holding roles across marketing, sales operations, and project management, primarily within the healthcare industry.
 His work consistently supported large, complex sales organizations, grounding him in metrics, scale, and operational impact long before he ever touched recruiting.

 That changed during his tenure at Bankers Life.